-The State will distribute grants of up to \$1,000,000 over the biennium (up to \$500,000 in FY2016 and FY2017).
-The State reserves the right to determine the number of applications awarded based on funds available and projects selected, and may issue subsequent Requests for Applications.
+The State intends to distribute two rounds of grants over the biennium.
+This Request for Applications represents the first round.
+A second round is anticipated in summer 2016.
+The State reserves the right to determine the number of applications awarded based on funds available and projects selected, and may issue subsequent Requests for Applications beyond the two rounds.
 Applications should be crafted without expectation of future funding.
-In order to receive funding, applicants must completely follow application instructions and provide all required information.
+In order to receive funding, applicants must completely follow application instructions, including formatting, and provide all required information.
 More information on the award decision process may be found in Section V.